Densities on Dedekind domains, completions and Haar measure: Densities on and the Davenport-Erd os Theorem

 The hypothesis on the class number implies that for every $n$ the ideal $\gotc_n$ is principal: let $x_n\in D$ be a generator.
 One has $v_\gotp(x_n)=e_n(\gotp)\le v_\gotp(y)$ for every $n$ and $\gotp$ by construction and \eqref{e:vltY} then shows that each $x_n$ is in $X=Y\cap D$.
 Moreover $v_\gotp(y)=\lim e_n(\gotp)$ holds for every $\gotp$ and by Remark \ref{r:alxcmp} this is equivalent to $\lim\rho(x_n)=\rho(y)$.
 This proves $\rho(y)\in\rho(\xa)$ and hence $\rho(Y)=\rho(\xa)$. \end{prf}

-The examples in Remark \ref{r:XvY} prove that the condition on the class number is necessary and suggest that one cannot hope for much more than Lemma \ref{l:YdaX} without stronger conditions either on $D$ (see points 1 and 3 of Remark \ref{r:deN} for the case $D=\Z$) or on the sequence $(\gota_i)$.
+The examples in Remark \ref{r:XvY} prove that the class number $1$ hypothesis in Lemma \ref{l:YdaX} is necessary and suggest that one cannot hope for much more than this without stronger conditions either on $D$ (see points 1 and 3 of Remark \ref{r:deN} for the case $D=\Z$) or on the sequence $(\gota_i)$.
 Theorem \ref{t:chbt} allows to prove the equality $\xa=Y$ in many cases.
 We give an example.

 \begin{prop} Assume that the ideals $\gota_i$ are pairwise coprime and satisfy $\Omega(\gota_i)>1$ for almost every $i$.
 Then $\xa=Y$. \end{prop}

 The proof is in two steps: first we show $Y=\da^*\xa$ using the hypotheses on $(\gota_i)$ to approximate any element in $\rho(Y)$ by a sequence of principal ideals with generators in $X$; then we prove $\da^*\xa=\xa$ by means of Theorem \ref{t:chbt}.